 What is the latest version of LTI?

 LTI has evolved, and what it can do continues to mature, which is why there are different versions.
 LTI 1.3 is the latest version and the first to leverage the new IMS Security Framework.
-As a specification, LTI 1.3 is based upon LTI 1.1, therefore it is more compatible with LTI 1.1 services and messages, and provides a simpler upgrade path for most implementers.
+All previous versions are now deprecated, but are still in use in many cases.
 The LTI version number to which a tool complies is very important as it prescribes that the tool consumer (e.g., LMS) must support that specific version of LTI to take full advantage of the functionality it offers.

 Should all of our edtech tools and systems be LTI certified?

 One of the advantages of using LTI tools that are certified by IMS is that IMS stands behind the certification.
 If you encounter an integration issue with a certified LTI app, the IMS technical team will work with your campus and the tool provider to resolve the issue.
-The LTI specification does not allow the level of integration you require.
 Also, note that one benefit of LTI integrations is that the integration is LMS-agnostic should the institution ever consider changing its platform.

 Does LTI always refer to custom homegrown or external/third-party apps?

-With education technology, there are at least two players: a tool consumer, such as an LMS, and a tool provider, which is the homegrown or external/third-party app.
-A tool can be homegrown and use the LTI standard, making the institution both the consumer and provider of the app.
-Typically, tools that integrate with a consumer (e.g., LMS or other enterprise systems [portal]) are referred to as an LTI tool.
+With education technology, there are at least two players: a tool platform, such as an LMS, and a tool provider, which is the homegrown or external/third-party app.
+A tool can be homegrown and use the LTI standard, making the institution both the platform for and provider of the app.
+Typically, tools that integrate with a platform (e.g., LMS or other enterprise systems [portal]) are referred to as an LTI tool.